 Senior Fellow Tasneem Maner led a dialogue workshop exploring Black Lives Matter.
 The twist: the audience was all Muslim.
 The goal: create ally-ship between minorities.

 The NET Mentoring Group is uniquely crafted non-profit organization, founded by Senior Fellow Jamal Grant, focused on closing the Science, Technology, Engineering and Math achievement and opportunity gap.

-Each year, John Lewis Fellows write and share reflective pieces on their experience in the program.
+Each year, John Lewis Fellows create group projects or share reflective pieces on their experience in the program.

 John Lewis Fellows Reflective Essays 2018